Skip to Content

 Dallas Pedestrian Accident Lawyers

-Texas Pedestrian Laws
+Understanding Texas Pedestrian Laws

 Pedestrian laws are designed to protect both pedestrians and drivers, ensuring safe interactions on roadways.
 One key principle of these laws is the "right of way," which determines when pedestrians or drivers have priority at intersections, crosswalks, and other areas where they might cross paths.
 Pedestrians generally have the right of way at marked and unmarked crosswalks in Texas.
-Drivers are required to yield to pedestrians in these areas and must exercise caution, especially when visibility is low or in school zones.
+Drivers must yield to pedestrians in these areas and exercise caution, especially when visibility is low or in school zones.
 However, pedestrians are expected to obey traffic signals and use designated crosswalks when available.

 Another important aspect of Texas pedestrian laws involves intersections.
 When traffic signals are present, pedestrians must obey the "walk" and "don’t walk" signals.
 Crossing against the light, even if no vehicles are approaching, is illegal and can result in a fine.
 Additionally, drivers making turns at intersections must yield to pedestrians crossing the street lawfully, even if there is no marked crosswalk.